EmDroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 # (note that if there are any LVM volumes currently active, they'd need to be removed first)
 wipefs --all ${DISK[2]}

-# create a new LVM partition for backing up the primary disk
+# create a new partition for backing up the primary disk
 sgdisk -n1:0:0 -t1:8300 ${DISK[2]}

 # check by listing the partitions